SUCCESSFUL HSOC MAJORS:

 Courses are in the wrong place on my HSOC worksheet.

 - The software puts the course into the place most logical to the software; it does not read your mind.
 HSOC is individualized.
-You can always send Dr. Greene a list of what goes where.
+You can always send your advisor a list of what goes where.

 I took a course for the major but it’s not on my HSOC worksheet.